[ Lymph Notes home ] [ Click to read 'Few and Far Between' by Wanda ]

 • Be uncomfortable.

-• Cause damage by blocking the flow of lymph.
+• Block the flow of lymph.

 [ Compression sleeve with silicone border ]